 Screens 6 and 7 - Your Electricity Demand:

 The sixth screen is a marker for the upcoming screen, which shows electricity demand.
 Demand is the maximum amount of electricity that you consume at a given time.
 The seventh screen displays the amount of demand as measured in kilowatts (kW).
-Commercial customers who operate large equipment are billed for their demand.
+Commercial customers are billed for their demand.